-Shortness of breath may feel like a little bit of breathlessness, or it may be more extreme, making you feel like you are suffocating.
+Shortness of breath may feel like a little bit of breathlessness, or it may be more extreme, making you feel like you’re suffocating.
 It can also be accompanied by feelings of weakness or tightness in the chest, a faster heart rate, or clammy skin.
 You may feel short of breath only while doing an activity such as exercising or talking.
-You may notice this sensation even when you are resting.
+You may notice this sensation even when you’re resting.

 About 1 out of 3 people experience breathlessness during the early stages of leukemia.
 People with any type of leukemia can develop this symptom.

 Many members of MyLeukemiaTeam have experienced shortness of breath.
-This often leads to a worse quality of life.
 “The leukemia complicates everything due to fatigue and shortness of breath,” wrote one member.
 “I am trying to remain positive and see slow progress daily.”
 Another member added, “I get so tired and short of breath.
 Cleaning around the house is too overwhelming.”

 People living with leukemia may experience shortness of breath for many reasons.
-Shortness of breath is most often caused by leukemia itself.
+This symptom is most often caused by leukemia itself.
 It may also be caused by leukemia treatments, other health conditions, or other external factors.

 For people with leukemia, shortness of breath is often caused by anemia.